-Add a few non-alcoholic options, including our iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea or our popular orange Julius and everyone will be happy party guests.
+Add a few non-alcoholic options, including our iced tea, raspberry iced tea, or our southern strawberry sweet tea or our popular orange Julius and everyone will be happy party guests.

 IN THE FRIDGE: You can store any extra slushie in a lidded glass container, in the refrigerator, for 1 to 2 hours.
 Make sure to mix it well again before serving.

-These drinks have become an Internet sensation recently, and home bartenders will love our spin on them.
-These refreshing White Claw slushies are the perfect adult beverage to have in hand all summer long.
+These drinks have recently become an Internet sensation, and home bartenders will love our spin on them.
+This refreshing White Claw slushie recipe is the perfect adult beverage to have in hand all summer long.
 Put an alcoholic twist on a classic icy summer treat with this simple frozen drink full of fruity flavor.